-The Takata airbag global scandal continues with Subaru forced to recall more than 34,000 vehicles.
+The Takata airbag global scandal continues with Subaru forced to recall just over 35,000 more vehicles in Australia.
 The model-year 2008 and 2009 Impreza and the model-year 2009 Forester have been affected.

-Four versions of the 2017 Ford Fiesta range have been revealed in Europe including a new active crossover model, a sporty looking ST-line, a luxury focused variant and the top-spec Titanium trim level.
+Four versions of the all-new 2017 Ford Fiesta range have been revealed in Europe, including a new active crossover model, a sporty-looking ST-line, a luxury-focused Vignale variant and the top-spec Titanium.

 Alpina is now officially on sale in Australia.
-The German tuning company has launched its 4 Series based B4 BiTurbo.
+The German tuning company has launched its 4 Series-based B4 BiTurbo, the B3 BiTurbo sedan and touring wagon, while the B7 BiTurbo and B4 BiTurbo convertible have also been confirmed.

-There’s a sporty BMW i3 on the way.
+There’s a sporty BMW i3 on the way, apparently.
 Reports out of Europe claim the 2018 update will mark the arrival of a new flagship model, the i3S.

 The 2017 Hyundai i30 Tourer wagon has been spotted testing in Germany this week.
 The heavily camouflaged vehicle should be revealed at a motor show next year but won’t be made available in Australia.

-The unique Morgan three-wheeler will remain on sale in Australia, after concerns that proposed changes to the Australian Design Rules would render it unable to be registered.
+The unique Morgan 3 Wheeler will remain on sale in Australia, after concerns that upcoming changes to the Australian Design Rules would render it unable to be registered.
 After a submission to the Federal Department of Transport, Morgan has been re-certified as compliant.

-Based on the 2011 concept, a picture of the production version of the Kia GT has been leaked online.
+Based on the 2011 concept, a photo of the production version of the Kia GT has been leaked online.

 Meantime, Kia is hoping the Sorento could replace the Ford Territory on Victorian and Queensland police fleets.